skeema/skeema/doc/options.md

 All options have a "long" POSIX name, supplied on the command-line in format `--option-name`.
 Many also have a "short" flag name format, such as `-o`.

-If the option requires a value (most string and int options -- see below), you may use any of these formats on the command-line:
+Non-boolean options require a corresponding value, and may be specified on the command-line with one of the following formats:

 * --option-name value
 * --option-name=value
 * -o value
 * -ovalue

-For string or int options where the value is *optional*, such as the [password option](#password), only the 2nd and 4th forms listed above may be used on the command-line.
+Note that the [password](#password) option is a special-case since it is a string option that does not require a value.
+If a value is supplied, either the 2nd or 4th forms listed above must be used on the command-line.
+This is consistent with how a password is supplied to the MySQL command-line client.

 Boolean options never require a value.
 They may be supplied in any of these formats: